-The University's financial statements are prepared in accordance with generally accepted accounting principles, and the University's consolidated audited financial statements as of August 31, 2017 are included as Appendix B to this Official Statement.
-Because the University has a controlling interest in the Health System, accounting standards require that the financial statements of the University and the Health System, which is the sole corporate member of NYU Langone Hospitals and NYU Winthrop, be presented on a consolidated basis.1 See "PART 1 - INTRODUCTION - The University" and Note 1 in "APPENDIX B - NEW YORK UNIVERSITY CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED AUGUST 31, 2017 AND 2016."
-Supplemental Schedules to the audited Consolidated Financial Statements set forth information about each component consolidated entity, and the information in the Supplemental Schedules in the columns entitled "University" is obligated under the Resolution to make payments with respect to the Series 2018 Bonds.
-None of the Health System, NYU Langone Hospitals or NYU Winthrop is liable for any obligations of the University, and the University is not liable for any obligations of the Health System, NYU Winthrop.
+The University's financial statements are prepared in accordance with generally accepted accounting principles, and the University's consolidated audited financial statements as of August 31, 2018 are included as Appendix B to this Official Statement.
+Because the University has a controlling interest in the Health System, accounting standards require that the financial statements of the University and the Health System, which is the sole corporate member of NYU Langone Hospitals and NYU Winthrop, be presented on a consolidated basis.
+See "PART 1 - INTRODUCTION - The University" and Note 1 in "APPENDIX B - NEW YORK UNIVERSITY CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED AUGUST 31, 2018 AND 2017.
+Supplemental Schedules to the audited Consolidated Financial Statements set forth information about each component consolidated entity, and the information in the Supplemental Schedules in the columns entitled "University" and "School of Medicine" represents the financial information with respect to the University.
+Only the University is obligated to make payments with respect to the Series 2019 Bonds.
+None of the Health System, NYU Langone Hospitals or NYU Winthrop is liable for any obligations of the University, and the University is not liable for any obligations of the Health System, NYU Langone Hospitals or NYU Winthrop.

 The following tables summarize the unrestricted revenues and expenditures and other changes in net assets and the balance sheets for the University for the past five completed fiscal years.
-The information in the tables for the fiscal years ended on August 31, 2013, 2014, 2015, 2016 and 2017 was derived from the consolidating information in the columns entitled "University" and "School of Medicine" included in the Supplemental Schedules to the audited Consolidated Financial Statements in Appendix B. The University's audited Consolidated Financial Statements Schedules.
+The information in the tables for the fiscal years ended on August 31, 2014, 2015, 2016 and 2017 was derived from the consolidating information in the columns entitled "University" and "School of Medicine" included in the Supplemental Schedules to the audited Consolidated Financial Statements in Appendix B. The information in the Balance Sheet (University) table for the fiscal year ended on August 31, 2018 was derived from the consolidating information in the columns entitled "University" and "School of Medicine" included in the Supplemental Schedules to the audited Consolidated Financial Statements in Appendix B. The information in the Statement of Activities (University) table for the fiscal year ended on August 31, 2018 is presented by functional classification by the University to facilitate comparison to prior fiscal years.
+The University's Supplemental Schedules to the audited Consolidated Financial Statements in Appendix B are presented by natural classifications for expenses for the fiscal year ended on August 31, 2018, including the Notes to Financial Statements section, Note 13: Functional Classification of Expenses.
+The University's audited Consolidated Financial Statements should be read in conjunction with the Supplemental Schedules.

 Substantially all University employees are covered by retirement programs.
 These plans include various defined contribution plans and multi-employer defined benefit plans, and two University-sponsored defined benefit plans.
 The majority of University employees are covered by defined contribution plans.
 The University also provides certain health care and life insurance benefits for eligible retired employees.
-See Notes 12 and 13 in "APPENDIX B - NEW YORK UNIVERSITY CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED AUGUST 31, 2017 AND 2016."
+See Notes 12 and 13 in "APPENDIX B - NEW YORK UNIVERSITY CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED AUGUST 31, 2018 AND 2017."

-The performance of the University's investments as of August 31, 2017 is described under "Investments" below.
-There has been no material adverse change in the operating results of the University since August 31, 2017.
+The performance of the University's investments as of August 31, 2018 is described under "Investments" below.